What you'll learn

 Our health and safety procedures and policies cover everything from things to bear in mind when you're organising an event to staying safe on the roads.
-They outline how we'd like volunteers and staff to work together to minimise risk or injury.
+They outline how volunteers and staff can work together to minimise risk or injury.

 Please read these slides that give an introduction to health and safety - it should take you around 20 minutes.